dcogb/dcogb.github.io/documentation/kohana/controllers.md

 ---
 layout: documentation
-title: Mountain Valley Church of God
+title: Donica Church of God
 ---
 This will discuss controller basics, like before() and after(), private function, and about extending controllers like the Controller_Template, or using a parent::before() for authentication.